alexterliuk/deberts-be/README.md

-# deberts-be
+# Deberts - playing card game (backend)

-Deberts - playing card game (backend)
+The project is under development.
+This will be a backend for a webpage where people can play Deberts.
+Frontend is [here](https://github.com/alexterliuk/deberts).